networknt/light-doc/content/en/tutorial/common/service/manual-injection.md

 ```

 And you want to inject it into the JVM service map in the BeforeClass in your test.
-Later you are
-using it in your test cases.
+Later, you will use it in your test cases.